sunnysidesounds/wapf/README.md

 The ability to use command-specific-configuration files allows you to scan multiple domains as sub-domains as well as hitting each app server in that domains farms.

+#####	 Utility Scripts:
+Utility scripts are any python script you want to add to the framework.
+By adding it to the framework your able to utilize many of the core features.
+To get started, simply add your utility script to the utilities/ directory and run it with the framwork using this syntax:

+    python runWAPF.py -u <name_of_script> <script_arguments>

+An example to run a port scan on a domain you would run this command:

+    python runWAPF.py -u pscan http://www.<your_domain>.com

+Replacing <your_domain> with the domain you want to scan.
+Note, the configuration file system hasn't been fully implemented.
+Evenutally you will be able to pass arguments to these utility scripts using either a core/custom configuration files.